 Substitutes as Educators

 Of course, a first-rate substitute program doesn’t happen by accident.
-It takes work, planning and a deep understanding of your substitutes themselves.
-But you don’t have to start from scratch — we’ve put together a free white paper on creating a substitute program that truly makes a difference for your students, substitutes and teachers.
+It takes work, planning, and a deep understanding of your substitutes themselves.
+But you don’t have to start from scratch — we’ve put together a free white paper on creating a substitute program that truly makes an impact.

-- What steps you can take to ensure that substitutes are eager to work in your schools and engaged in the classroom.
+- Steps you can take to ensure that substitutes are eager to work in your schools and engaged in the classroom.

 - Why recognition and a sense of community help attract more substitutes to the district.